frdr-dfdr/frdr_docs/docs/en/faq.md

         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#linkDataset" role="button" aria-expanded="false" aria-controls="linkDataset">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">1.
+                    <div class="card-title" id="1-how-can-i-link-my-dataset-to-related-research-outputs">1.
 How can I link my dataset to related research outputs?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>
             <div id="linkDataset" class="submission collapse">
                 <div class="mb-3">
                     You can link your FRDR dataset to related publications, datasets, code, models, or other research output via the “Related Identifier” metadata element on the “Recommended Metadata” screen of the submission interface.
 Please use a DOI or another unique identifier or URL.
-For more information see the <a href="describing_your_data.md#recommended-metadata">Recommended Metadata</a> section of the Describing your Data guide.
+For more information see the <a href="/docs/en/describing_your_data/#recommended-metadata">Recommended Metadata</a> section of the Describing your Data guide.
 We also recommend including your dataset DOI in any related publication (in the references section or a data availability statement).
                 </div>
                 <div class="mb-3">
                     To add links to related research outputs after your dataset has been submitted, please contact <a href="mailto:support@frdr-dfdr.ca">support@frdr-dfdr.ca</a>.